AliciaFrederick/Call-of-the-Netherdeep/content/DM Only/Secrets.md

 ## Secrets and Clues

-- [ ] A leader of the Cobalt Soul is a dragon (??) who uses the Cobalt Soul to locate and obtain rare magical artifacts for her horde
+- [ ] The leader of Ank'Harel is a dragon who works with the Cobalt Soul to locate and obtain rare magical artifacts for their horde, under the pretense of protecting them and keeping them out of the wrong hands.
+The horde contains a Luxon beacon.
-- [ ] Perjeon's treasure map leads to a dragon's horde which contains a long lost Luxon beacon, among other things
+- [ ] Perjeon's treasure map leads to ??
-	- Scene: Thrast engages the dragon in conversation while Aza steals the beacon.
-The party narrowly escapes with their lives.
-	- Scene: Perjeon presents one of their spoils to the Dwendalian (??) princess.
+- [ ] Perjeon wants to buy an airship and needs a

 ## Questions

-- [ ] Where is the horde on Perjeon's treasure map?
+- [ ] Where does Perjeon's treasure map lead?
-- [ ] Where does the Cobalt Dragon reside?
-Is it known she is a dragon?
 - [ ] Who is Aza's bandit rival?
 - [ ] How will Perjeon's former shipmate spy rival come into play?
 - [ ] Who is out for Thrast's blood?